RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

 imxrt (NXP i.MXRT)
 ==================

-This BSP offers only one variant, the `imxrt1052`.
-This variant supports the i.MXRT 1052 processor on a IMXRT1050-EVKB (tested with rev A1).
-You can also configure it to work with custom boards.
+This BSP offers multiple variants.
+The `imxrt1052` supports the i.MXRT 1052 processor on a IMXRT1050-EVKB (tested with rev A1).
+Some possibilities to adapt it to a custom board are described below.

 NOTE: The IMXRT1050-EVKB has an backlight controller that must not be enabled without load.
 Make sure to either attach a load, disable it by software or disable it by removing the 0-Ohm resistor on it's input.

+The `imxrt1166-cm7-saltshaker` supports an application specific board.
+Adapting it to another i.MXRT1166 based board works similar like for the `imxrt1052` BSP.

 Build Configuration Options
 ---------------------------